-To make it easier to see the sectoral nature of the results, Figure 5 below shows the number of firms impacted by sector.44 These are mostly concentrated in the Retail sector (74), with companies such as Leroy Merlin, Submarino, and Magalu; in the On-Demand Delivery Services sector (24), represented by companies such as Lalamove, Zé Delivery, and Glovo; and in the Transportation sector (22), with companies such as Fretebras, Clickbus, and Waze.
+To make it easier to see the sectoral nature of the results, Figure 5 below shows the number of firms impacted by sector.44 These are mostly concentrated in the Retail sector (75), with companies such as Leroy Merlin, Submarino, and Magalu; in the On-Demand Delivery Services sector (24), represented by companies such as Lalamove, Zé Delivery, and Glovo; and in the Transportation sector (22), with companies such as Fretebras, Clickbus, and Waze.
 It is evident that a broad range of sectors - often with a vast number of firms - would be subject to the proposed regulatory framework.
-The fact that numerous platforms in many segments would be affected by the regulation, this challenges the concept of "power to control essential access": if numerous companies control what would be, in theory, "essential access", each of them individually would have no power in such control since users would have several to many alternative offers of access.
+The fact that numerous platforms in many segments would be affected by the regulation, this challenges the concept of "power to control essential"